1965Eric/IBM-DV0101EN-Visualizing-Data-with-Python/Module 6 - Creating Dashboards with Plotly and Dash.md

 * Core and HTML are the two components of Dash.
 * The dash_html_components library has a component for every HTML tag.
 * The dash_core_components describe higher-level components that are interactive and are generated with JavaScript, HTML, and CSS through the React.js library.
 * A callback function is a python function that is automatically called by Dash whenever an input component's property changes.
-Callback function is decorated with $@app.callback$ decorator.
+Callback function is decorated with ```@app.callback``` decorator.
 * Callback decorator function takes two parameters: Input and Output.
 Input and Output to the callback function will have component id and component property.
 Multiple inputs or outputs should be enclosed inside either a list or tuple.